finn-no/tech.finn.no/_posts/2015-02-26-javascript-is-evolving.md

 {% endhighlight %}

 There are some great transcompilation tools out there, and the one we have used is [Babel](https://babeljs.io/).
+You can even play around with it [here](https://babeljs.io/repl/).

 ### Scoped variables
 JavaScript will also get scoped variables (let and const):